 Necrobiosis lipoidica (NL) is a rare, chronic, idiopathic, granulomatous disease of collagen degeneration with the risk of ulceration, classically associated with diabetes mellitus, usually, type 1.
-This activity reviews the pathophysiology of necrobiosis lipodica and highlights the role of the interprofessional team in its management.
+This activity reviews the pathophysiology of necrobiosis lipodica and highlights the role of the interprofessional team in ensuring best patient outcomes..

 Describe the pathophysiology of necrobiosis lipodica.